What Does Brain Fog Feel Like?

 Not all molds are toxic, but the toxic species can emit harmful gas and spores into your environment.
 These mold toxins are toxic to the brain and can cause brain fog, among other health issues.

-If your brain fog starts in a new environment or gets worse in a certain location, it’s a good idea to get a professional inspection and remediation to reduce your exposure.
-You may also want to see a physician who is familiar with environmental toxicity.
+Suppose your brain fog starts in a new environment or worsens in a certain location.
+In that case, getting a professional inspection and remediation is a good idea to reduce your exposure.
+You may also want to see a physician familiar with environmental toxicity.

 Brain Fog Supplements

 Cognibiotics combine Chinese medicine formulas –Chaihu-Shugan-San and An Shen Bu Xin San—and the perfect brain-boosting probiotic strains.
 It works as a nootropic and adaptogen blend that improves the gut-brain axis.